spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

   </a>
 </figure>

-TK intro

 ## Engineering

-- Controlled by Ops Union
+_Controlled by #OpsUnion_

 - Exits:
   - Hatch to Life Support
   - Airlock
   - Elevator (guarded)
-- Notable NPCs: Chief

 The outer wall of this large space is dominated by two huge pieces of identical machinery with glowing panels, clearly labeled as “Reactor #1” and “Reactor #2”.
 In front of each is a collection of monitoring stations, staffed by frazzled-looking engineers.
 Despite your lack of knowledge, it seems like every meter and gauge you see is in the red.
 You get the sense that the whole system might come crashing down at any time.

-There’s a small block of offices nearby, each crowded with clutter, spare parts, and printed diagrams that you can’t make sense of.
-Between the reactors, you can see an airlock hatch, while on the inner wall there’s a squad of guards standing at a checkpoint near the elevator door to prevent anyone who’s not part of Ops Union from entering.
+Between the reactors, you can see an airlock hatch, while on the inner wall there’s a squad of guards standing at a checkpoint near the elevator door to prevent anyone who’s not part of #OpsUnion from entering.

 As you observe, a female dwarf carrying a huge wrench, with braided red hair and beard and greasy coveralls stands in the center of the room and hollers to get everyone’s attention:

 “Break’s over, people!
 I know you’re tired, but this whole place is going to shit.
 We’ve got a fire in the cargo tunnels, a coolant leak in the primary reactor, and we’re venting atmo in 3 places.
 Let’s get to work!”

+### Offices

+There’s a small block of offices nearby, each crowded with clutter, spare parts, and printed diagrams that you can’t make sense of.

-### The Chief Engineer
+### The Chief

 <figure class="compendium-image-right npc-portrait">
   <div class="npc-portrait__inner">